 In order to participate in Gender Affirming Roommate Matching, students must:

-• Participate in Gender Affirming Roommate Matching - as soon as students have submitted their Gender Affirming Matching Participation Form they will be entered into a Gender Affirming Roommate Matching pool for their desired campus (and removed from the standard roommate matching pool), and may begin matching with others without their searches and matches being limited to binary gender criteria.
+- Participation in Gender Affirming Roommate Matching (optional) - as soon as students have submitted their Gender Affirming Matching Participation Form they will be entered into a Gender Affirming Roommate Matching pool for their desired campus (and removed from the general roommate matching pool), and may begin matching with others without their searches and matches being limited to binary gender criteria.
+Students are not required to make their own roommate and suitemate matches, but the process is much more likely to result in strong roommate and suitemate matches if students actively participate in searching for and matching with roommates and suitemates.
+As individual definitions of gender vary, the ability of the Housing Operations staff to ensure strong matches among student (who do not select their own roommates and suitemates, and are therefore placed in a room by the housing staff) is limited.

 More information can be found on the Gender Affirming Roommate Matching page of the housing website.